marcocesarato/nft-marketplace/README.md

 ![](/docs/images/cover.png)

 Watch your Digital Art on the wall of your home.
-Use the VR viewer to see all your NFTs digital art on the wall of your home in real time and interact with them.
+Use the VR viewer to see all your NFTs on your own metaverse, creating your virtual room gallery, or watch them with the AR on the wall of your home.

 ## Summary